Mount Washington Valley's Premiere Non-Profit Network

 Christina Howe was born and raised in Northern New Hampshire.
-She made the Mount Washington Valley her home 15 years ago.
-Christina is the proud mother of one 16 year old daughter, Thea Lynn.
+She made the Mount Washington Valley her home 18 years ago.
+Christina is the proud mother of one 19 year old daughter, Thea Lynn.
 She considers raising Thea the greatest joy of her life.
-A close second would be her three dogs and one cat all happily rescued animals.
+A close second would be her dogs and cat, all happily rescued animals.
 A writer at heart, Christina explores many hobbies.
 Christina has held more than one enjoyable job here in the Valley.
 Upon moving to the area she was a retail manager with the American Ski Company and was able to work with the Buttonwood Inn.
-Currently she enjoys working at the Inn at Sunset Hill, where she has employers who feel more like family.
+Currently she enjoys working at the Merrill Farm Resort and affiliated properties.
 Some of the many reasons she stays here in the area are her labors of love.
-Christina works with M&D Productions, a theatre company in North Conway.
+Christina works with M&D Playhouse, a theatre company in North Conway.
 She loves every aspect of the theatre.
 Christina is excited to be President of the Board of Directors for Valley Promotions.
 It is her hope we'll all work together towards the same goals.

 Board Member Katy Bailey